Ceragon

-Ceragon Networks Ltd. is a networking equipment vendor, focused on wireless point-to-point connectivity, mostly used for wireless backhaul by mobile operators and wireless service providers as well as private businesses.
+Ceragon Networks Ltd. is a telecommunications equipment company that manufactures point-to-point and point-to-multipoint wireless connectivity systems.
+The company's products are primarily used for wireless backhaul by mobile network operators, wireless service providers, and private network operators.
+Ceragon’s systems support transmission across microwave and millimeter wave frequency bands.

 History

-Ceragon was established in 1996 under the name Giganet.
-It was listed on the NASDAQ on September 6, 2000 (symbol: CRNT).
+Ceragon was founded in 1996 under the name Giganet Ltd. The company changed its name to Ceragon Networks Ltd. on September 6, 2000.
+Ceragon completed its initial public offering on NASDAQ on August 3, 2000, under the ticker symbol CRNT.

 Ceragon designs and manufactures high-capacity communication systems for wireless backhaul, mid-haul, and front-haul.
-It addresses the segment of the cellular market that connects a typical cell site to an operator's core network (backhaul) and different cell site functions that reside in separate geographical locations (mid-haul and front-haul).
-Ceragon provides wireless equipment with capacities of up to 20 Gbit/s and plans to add products based on higher frequency bands, to support up to 100 Gbit/s.Ceragon markets its products under the IP-20 and IP-50 brands.
+The company addresses the segment of the cellular market that connects cell sites to an operator's core network (backhaul), as well as distributed cell site functions located in separate geographical locations (mid-haul and front-haul).
+Ceragon provides wireless equipment with capacities of up to 40 Gbps and plans to add products based on higher frequency bands to support capacities up to 100 Gbps and beyond.
+Ceragon markets its products under a range of IP-branded product lines.

 Ceragon has sales offices located throughout North and South America, EMEA, and Asia that handle direct sales.
 Partnerships with distributors, VARs, and system integrators around the world provide an active indirect channel.
 Its US headquarters was opened in 1999 and its European headquarters in 2000.

-Ceragon reported worldwide revenue of $290.8 million US dollars for 2021.

-Ceragon's products include Short-Haul and Long-Haul wireless point-to-point systems in licensed microwave licensed spectrum (4–42 GHz) and millimeter-wave (57–88 GHz and, in the future – up to 170 GHz) spectrum range.

-Ceragon is also a provider of 5G wireless transport, enabling it to connect broadband sites to the core network in a wireless manner.
-This is a common way of connection when using an optic fiber connection is not an option.
+Ceragon provides wireless transport solutions, supporting 5G and future-generation architectures and enabling broadband site connectivity to core networks in areas where optic fiber is not feasible.

+In December 2023, Ceragon completed the acquisition of Siklu, an Israeli company specializing in millimeter wave wireless solutions.
+The transaction had an enterprise value of $13-15 million.

+In February 2025, Ceragon completed the acquisition of End 2 End Technologies, LLC, a U.S.-based systems integration and software development company serving private networks in oil and gas and utilities markets.
+The transaction was valued at approximately $8.5 million with potential additional payments based on financial performance milestones.

+In 2025, Ceragon Networks earned the top spot in GlobalData's Backhaul Report.

+Ceragon operates in over 130 countries.
+The company has research and development centers in Israel, the United States, Paraguay, India, and Romania.